rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `price` : Settlement price of account being purchased
 - `seller_account` : Account of seller, receiving payment
 - `new_b58_pubkey`/`new_enc_pubkey` : Post-settlement public key in base58 (or hex) format.
 Only supply one value.
 - `amount` : Amount being transferred from buyer_account to seller_account (the settlement).
-This is a PASCURRENCY value.
+This is a Currency value.
-- `fee` : PASCURRENCY - Fee of the operation
+- `fee` : Currency - Fee of the operation
-- `payload` : HEXASTRING - Payload `item` that will be included in this operation
+- `payload` : String - Hex encoded Payload `item` that will be included in this operation
 - `payload_method` : String - Encode type of the item payload
   - `none` : Not encoded.
 Will be visible for everybody
   - `dest` (default) : Using Public key of `target` account.
 Only `target` will be able to decrypt this payload